 Steps to Transfer Music from Dropbox to iPhone

 Step 1.
-Download and install iMyFone TunesMate on your computer.
-Plug your iPhone into your computer, then launch TunesMate.
+Click the above Try button to install iMyFone TunesMate on your computer.
+Plug in your iPhone to your computer, then launch TunesMate.

 Step 2.
 When TunesMate detects your iPhone, click Music and hit Add > Add File.